The INFJ, INTJ, INFP, and INTP are wary of jobs that feel like “selling out” or “selling their soul” for the sake of a paycheck.

 Unfortunately, there’s no quick answer or even one definite path to success.
-But if you’re looking for your calling, one solution is to consider a creative or entrepreneurial career that gives you plenty of independence.
-Many introverts thrive in self-made positions that involve writing, music, design, technology, coaching, or consulting — really, anything that allows them to share their inner world and interact meaningfully with others.
+But if you’re looking for meaningful work and you haven’t found it yet, one solution is to consider a creative or entrepreneurial career that gives you plenty of independence.
+Many introverts thrive in self-made positions that involve writing, music, design, technology, coaching, or consulting — really, anything that allows them to share their inner world and interact authentically with others.

 Creative work allows individuals to “harness their emotions without getting lost in them, not only producing something beautiful but discovering who they are,” suggest Don Richard Riso and Russ Hudson, authorities on the Enneagram and authors of the book Personality Types: Using the Enneagram for Self-Discovery.
 “In the moment of inspiration, they are, paradoxically, both most themselves and most liberated from themselves.”

 - The 9 Best Jobs for Introverts

 - Why Entrepreneurship Might Be the Best Career Path for Introverts

 - Quitting My Job to Freelance Was the Right Move for This Introvert

 - So You Want to Write?
 How Introverts Can Cultivate a Writing Practice